 zi = lagrange_interp_nd_value ( m, ind, ab, nd, zd, ni, xi );

-LAGRANGE_INTERP_ND needs the R8LIB library.
+The code needs the R8LIB library.

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-LAGRANGE_INTERP_ND is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version.
+lagrange_interp_nd is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version.

-LAGRANGE_INTERP_2D, a C library which defines and evaluates the Lagrange polynomial p(x,y) which interpolates a set of data depending on a 2D argument that was evaluated on a product grid, so that p(x(i),y(j)) = z(i,j).
+LAGRANGE_INTERP_2D, a C code which defines and evaluates the Lagrange polynomial p(x,y) which interpolates a set of data depending on a 2D argument that was evaluated on a product grid, so that p(x(i),y(j)) = z(i,j).